lensonk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Replace A and c with Z and e respectively
 # remove letters C & c from input
 # Reverse input
+# Display all users and their home directories